 I do like spicy food.
 I’ve spent a lot of time in places like Thailand sweating over a papaya salad when I’d forgotten to ask for it to be served mild and it came with ten tons of chili in it!

 But when it was time to make this vegan chili I was honestly shocked to be reading recipes using 2 Tablespoons of chili powder in their chili.
 But I thought I would suspend my disbelief and give it a try.

 So I did.
-The only problem is I didn’t realize that the spice I had was pure ground chili, not a spice mix, pure ground up chilis.
-Whereas presumably what these other recipes use is a spice blend designed for making chili, which contains other spices too, so is not nearly so hot.
+The only problem is I didn’t realize that the spice I had was pure ground chili.
+It was not a spice mix, it was pure ground up chilis.
+Whereas presumably what these other recipes were using is a spice blend designed for making chili, which contains other spices too, so is not nearly so hot.

 Well….. let’s just say I took one bite and went into a coughing fit!
 In-between coughing I was screaming for juice… needless to say, it wasn’t pretty.

 The magic amount of pure chili powder for us turned out to be 1 teaspoon!
 Needless to say, a massive difference!

 I used a little cayenne too, and some other spices, and it’s warm your cheeks in winter spicy!
 You get a little bit of a sweat going.
 You definitely need something to drink on the side!